 The Group has developed a risk-based cyber risk strategy.
-The Chief Information Security Officer and his dedicated team of cyber specialists monitor cyber risk, perform risk assessments, vulnerability and penetration tests as well as run information security campaigns to raise employee awareness.
+The Head Group Information & Technology Risk and his dedicated team of cyber specialists monitor cyber risk, perform risk assessments, vulnerability and penetration tests as well as run information security campaigns to raise employee awareness across the Group.